 In QOAM, academic authors score the experience they have had with the journal’s peer review and editorial board from 1 to 5 via a concise journal score card.
 The QoS indicator of a journal is then defined as the product of the average score of the journal and the ‘robustness’ of this score.

 The robustness relates the number N of score cards to the number A of articles (read DOIs) of the journal, both measured over the same period of time.
 As the number of articles of a journal varies widely, some logarithmic scaling is used to bring the result within scope.
 Journals with less than 10 articles are left aside.
 The time period is a moving window over the current year and the previous two years.

 The actual formula for the robustness is: 1 + log (N/log A), with A ≥ 10.

 In QOAM, the publication fee of a journal is found behind the tab ‘Price information’ on the detail page of a journal under the respective headings ‘List price’ and ‘My discount’.
 The first one is gathered from the journal’s web site; information about institutional discounts comes from licence brokers, like SURFmarket, publishers or libraries.

 QOAM is a free service, based on academic crowd sourcing.
 QOAM uses no cookies and can be visited anonymously.
-Conversely, contributions to QOAM’s content via Journal Score Cards are named.
+Conversely, author reviews in QOAM are named.

-Underlying this policy are the views that (1) anonymous Journal Score Cards are prone to misuse and should be avoided in QOAM and (2) authors of Journal Score Cards should be able to contact each other for dialogue.
+Underlying this policy are the views that (1) anonymous score cards are prone to misuse and should be avoided in QOAM and (2) authors of score cards should be able to contact each other for dialogue.